bal-sm/repo-for-learning/systems/new_programming/docker/README.md

   - > `data_volume` is the name of the volume.
   - > `/var/lib/mysql` is the path inside the container.
   - > You don't need to create volume first.
-- `docker run -v /data/mysql:/var/lib/mysql mysql`
-  - If you want to use `bind mount` instead.
-  - So the data in `/var/lib/mysql` will be stored in `/data/mysql` in the host.

 jadi directory-nya kayak gini: